Burren Way & Western Way – 9 Days – Self-Guided Walking Tour

 This walk takes you along the south-western shore of Lough Corrib, one of the great western lakes of Europe and known for its trout and salmon fishing and its myriad of islands.
 You will continue onto the townland of Curraun More, across the Owenree River and through the forest of Folore to join the Maam Road and your first glimpses of the breathtaking mountains of Connemara.

 This is a perfect introduction to the Connemara countryside where you will see the landscape change from picturesque to truly wild.
 This area has largely been untouched by the modern world.
-You will stay overnight in Maam.
+You will stay overnight in Oughterard.

 Distance: 24 km / 15 miles, Ascent: 270 m / 810 ft, Approximate walking time: 5 / 6 hours

-Day 7 - Maam to Lough Inagh, "The Pilgrim Trail)
+Day 7 - Maam to Lough Inagh, "The Pilgrim Trail"

 On the first section of today’s walk, you will pass the site of the famous movie “The Quiet Man” starring John Wayne & Maureen O’ Hara, a John Ford’s classic movie filmed in 1952.
 You will witness the transformation of the landscape from yesterdays delightful scenery to the increasingly untamed as you walk amidst the splendour of the Mamturk Mountains (The Pass of the Pig).